wangeditor-team/wangEditor/manual/chapter3/hightlightCode.md

 ```js
 import hljs from 'highlight.js'
 ```
-if you use CDN, `highlight.js` declare `hljs` variable under `window` object, you can use it directly.
+If you use CDN, `highlight.js` declare `hljs` variable under `window` object, you can use it directly.

 ### 2. import css